 - A. Diversity is a broad term, and the phrase workplace diversity can refer to any characteristic that makes people different from one another. - 1.
-Biographical characteristics such as age, gender, race, disability, and length of service are some of the most obvious ways employees differ. - B. Age.
-PPT 2.7
+Biographical characteristics such as age, gender, race, disability, and length of service are some of the most obvious ways employees differ.

+B. Age.

-- 1. The relationship between age and job performance is likely to be an issue of increasing importance during the next decade for at least three reasons. - a.
-First, belief is widespread that job performance declines with increasing age. - b.
-Second, the workforce is aging. - c.
-The third reason is U.S. legislation that, for all intents and purposes, outlaws mandatory retirement. - 2.
+- 1. The relationship between age and job performance is likely to be an issue of increasing importance during the next decade for many reasons. - a.
+The workforce is aging. - b.
+There is U.S. legislation that, for all intents and purposes, outlaws mandatory retirement. - 2.
+Employers express mixed feelings about the older worker. - a.
+They see a number of positive qualities older workers bring to their jobs, such as experience, judgment, a strong work ethic, and commitment to quality.
+But older workers are also perceived as lacking flexibility and resisting new technology. - 3.
 What effect does age actually have on turnover, absenteeism, productivity, and satisfaction? - a.
 The older you get, the less likely you are to quit your job. - b.
 In general, older employees have lower rates of avoidable absence than do younger employees.
 However, they have equal rates of unavoidable absence such as sickness absences. - c.
 Reviews of the research find that age and job task performance are unrelated and that older workers are more likely to engage in citizenship behavior. - d.
 The evidence is mixed regarding age and job satisfaction.
-Satisfaction tends to continually increase among professionals as they age, whereas it falls among nonprofessionals during middle age and then rises again in the later years. - 3.
-Combating age discrimination may be associated with higher levels of organizational performance. - C. Sex.
+Satisfaction tends to continually increase among professionals as they age, whereas it falls among nonprofessionals during middle age and then rises again in the later years. - 4.
+Combatting age discrimination may be associated with higher levels of organizational performance.

+C. Sex.